Introducing a Breast Cancer Clinical Trial,

 SERMs block your body’s natural estrogen from binding with cancer cells in the breast.
 By cutting off the supply of estrogen, SERMs can stop ER+ cancer from growing and spreading in some patients.
 In addition, there is evidence that (Z)-endoxifen may have additional anti-cancer properties through other mechanisms.

 In premenopausal women, or those who still have periods, adequately treating ER+ breast cancer often includes additional medications that further cut off the supply of estrogen produced by functioning ovaries (also known as ovarian function suppression or OFS).
-It is thought that (Z)-endoxifen may be a strong enough anti-estrogen to be taken on its own without the need for additional medications.
-In the EVANGELINE study, we will check these things and compare to see if the safety and anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin and exemestane).
+In the EVANGELINE study, we will observe the safety and anti-cancer benefits of (Z)-endoxifen plus OFS.

 • What are the primary goals of the study?